Logo, MacQueen's Quinterly

 Haibun Stories, and Tanka Tales

-In addition to new works of flash fiction, nonfiction, poetry, and prose poems, MacQ is especially interested in unpublished cheribun and haibun stories, and tanka tales.
-That is, pieces which include elements of fiction as well as “faction,” works that use story-telling techniques such as dialogue and plot, and incorporate more embellishment than journalistic reportage, while also using techniques of haibun and/or tanka prose.
+MacQ is especially interested in these three hybrids.
+In particular, those which include elements of fiction as well as “faction,” pieces that use story-telling techniques such as dialogue and plot, and incorporate more embellishment than journalistic reportage, while also using techniques of cheribun, haibun, and/or tanka prose.

 “Amen” to these words from Bob Lucky, former content editor at Contemporary Haibun Online (CHO):